virgo47/javasimon/automation/virtualbox/windows10-base/Windows10-base-packer.md

 * How to uninstall cortana?
 * Disable OneDrive completely.
 * Display file extensions in Win Explorer.
+* Do I want to eject guest additions CD?
+Do I want CD drive at all?
 * In `provision.ps1` when removing `$env:windir\logs` failures occur because some logs are used by another processes, permission problems or directories are not empty -- obviously something is working in this dir: